Last Updated on May 22, 2021 by Helga Dosa

 Elena Ferrante: a great literary success

-My Brilliant Friend‘s success comes as no surprise to the many devoted fans of Elena Ferrante.
-The Italian novelist found national and international fame thanks to the Neapolitan Novels series, but her literary carnet includes many more titles, the first of which, L’Amore Molesto (Troubling Love), dates back to 1992, a whole 19 years before her first international best seller, L’Amica Geniale, was published.
+My Brilliant Friend‘s success comes as no surprise to the fans of Elena Ferrante.
+The Italian novelist found national and international fame thanks to the Neapolitan Novels series.
+But her literary carnet includes many more titles.
+She wrote her first book in 1992, titling it L’Amore Molesto (Troubling Love).
+So, that happened 19 years before her first international best seller, My Brilliant Friend.

-But Ferrante’s appeal doesn’t solely come from her literary skills.
-The author has been very secretive about her own identity, with many speculating hers is nothing more than a pen name.
+However, Ferrante’s appeal doesn’t solely come from her literary skills.
+The author has been very secretive about her own identity.
+Many speculate the name is nothing more than a pen identiry.

-In fact, so much is the curiosity around her figure that an entire book, La Frantumaglia (published in the US by Europa with the title Frantumaglia: a Writer’s Journey), has been dedicated to the little that is known about her life.
-The volume includes letters to her editors, others to selected fans and her few interviews.
+There is so much curiosity around her that an entire book has been dedicated to the little that is known.
+The book’s title is La Frantumaglia (published in the US by Europa with the title Frantumaglia: a Writer’s Journey).
+The volume includes letters to her editors, others to selected fans, and her few interviews.
 In this long, personal essay, the author tries to explain why she wants to keep her real identity and private life secret.
-Hint: there is no need to know details about the author to appreciate a good novel.

-As intriguing as her identity may be, it’s her writing that really made Ferrante famous.
-In the US, she is especially known for the Neapolitan Novels, on which the HBO series My Brilliant Friend – and the future three installments – is based.
-The novels are a four part coming-of-age story about two young Neapolitan girls, Elena (Lenù) Greco and Raffaella (Lila) Cerullo, who spent their adolescence in a popular neighborhood of 1950s’ Naples.
+As intriguing as her identity may be, it’s writing that made Ferrante famous.
+In the US, she is especially known for the Neapolitan Novels, the base for the HBO series My Brilliant Friend.
+The novels are a four part coming-of-age story.
+The story centers around two young girls, Elena Greco (Lenù) and Raffaella Cerullo (Lila).
+The center stage is a popular neighborhood of 1950s’ Naples.

-The reason behind the tetralogy’s success is a well balanced mix of style and narration, imbued in traditionally Italian atmospheres, those of post-World War Two Naples.
+The reason behind the tetralogy’s success is the mix of style and narration.
+And the Italian atmospheres of post-World War II.
 The themes of friendship, of the way society can shape the lives and behavior of women, along with even more complex topics, such as female ambivalence towards maternity, are all tackled in the novels – and in their first TV adaptation.